Mr-Markus/ZigbeeNet/docs/cicd.md

 as it's package version.
 Meaning if you tag your release using `v1.5.0`, it will automatically version NuGet packages as `1.5.0`.

+**Important 2**: CD requires `NUGET_API_KEY` names [secret](https://docs.github.com/en/actions/reference/encrypted-secrets)
+to be stored into the repository secrets.
+It's used when publishing NuGet Packages to the nuget.org.